btoll/benjamintoll.com/content/post/getting_started_with_go.md

 This is the [niladic] `init` function, and you can define one in every file.
 They will all get run before the `main` function in the `main` package.

+This can be helpful when wanting to use build constraints to build packages based upon incremental access, such as free content versus paid subscriptions.

 You can [read more about the `init` function] in the Go docs.

+### `defer` function

+The `defer` function will push the function onto a stack which is evaluated after the surrounding function exits.
+It's most common use case is that of performing some kind of cleanup, such as closing an opened file.

+There are three simple rules:

+1. A deferred function's arguments are evaluated when the defer statement is evaluated.
+1. Deferred function calls are executed in Last In First Out order after the surrounding function returns.
+1. Deferred functions may read and assign to the returning function's named return values.
+    - This is especially handy when recovering from a panic.

+Taken from the article [Defer, Panic, and Recover](https://go.dev/blog/defer-panic-and-recover) on [the Go blog].

 ### Embedding Static Files